EGK123/fluffy-happiness/x_team_rules.md

 ## How will will communicate difficulties with a task assigned to us

+Everyone should look over their job within the first couple days of recieving it to find any large difficulties

 ## How we will back up each other to ensure that deadlines are not missed